ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 Assignment Statements
 ---------------------

-Remember that a variable holds a value and that value can change or vary.  **Assignment statements** set variables to new values.
+Remember that a variable holds a value and that value can change or vary.  **Assignment statements** initialize or change the value stored in a variable using the assignment operator =.
+The value of the expression on the right of the = sign is stored in the variable on the left.
 These values can be complex **expressions** that contain math operators and other variables like in the example below.

 .. code-block:: java